 See above.
-Typically, the M.A. and Ph.D. committees will be comprised of at least two members of the Psychology faculty and two research-active members of the Communication Sciences and Disorders faculty.
+Typically, the master's thesis and doctoral Ph.D. dissertation committees will be comprised of at least two members of the Psychology faculty and two research-active members of the Communication Sciences and Disorders faculty.

 E. Seminars or Advanced Courses